MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 12. For the custom notification message, type *This file is highly confidential.
 Company policy prohibits sharing it with guests*.
 13. Click **Create**.

 It's important to note, that this policy removes access for files shared using a *Specific people* link.
-It does not remove access from anonymous (*Anyone*) links.
-It also does not remove access if the guest is a member of the site or team as a whole.
+It doesn't remove access from anonymous (*Anyone*) links.
+It also doesn't remove access if the guest is a member of the site or team as a whole.
 If you plan to have highly confidential documents in a site or team with guest members, consider using [private channels in Teams](https://support.office.com/article/60ef929a-4d68-418b-bf4f-5784db184ec9) and only allowing members of your organization in the private channels.

 ## Test the solution